-If the repatriation of remains is something you and your family decide to do for your loved one, there are several considerations.
+If the repatriation of mortal remains is something you and your family decide to do for your loved one, there are several considerations to plan for.
 You’ll need to show the Death Certificate and Certificate of Cremation to the British embassy or High Commission, and they will help you understand the regulations relevant to the country you’re in.

 Make sure you check with the airline you’re flying with to find out if you can bring the ashes on board as hand luggage, or whether you need to check them in as hold luggage.
 Lots of airlines prefer you to bring the ashes in a non-metal container so they can be scanned before you board the flight.

 Once you arrive back in the UK, you’ll need to fill out a customs form to declare the ashes.